jupemara/go-spreadsheet-sql/readme.md

 # go-spreadsheet-sql

-A client library for [Google Sheets](https://www.google.com/sheets/about/) with SQL syntax.
+A client library for [Google Sheets](https://www.google.com/sheets/about/) with like SQL syntax.
 As you are familiar, users can fetch and filter actual data on each Sheet by ["=QUERY()"](https://developers.google.com/chart/interactive/docs/querylanguage) .
-This library allows you fetch and filter each sheet record with Golang.
+This library allows you fetch and filter each Sheet record with Golang.
-This library supports public and private Sheet, and also supports any authentication method.
+This library supports public and private Sheet, and also supports any authentication method; oauth2, service account, credential json file, etc.

 ## install